 In Pennsylvania, disorderly conduct can include making obscene gestures, screaming, and urinating in public.
 Generally, disorderly conduct laws criminalize behavior that is likely to upset, anger, or annoy others.
-However, Pennsylvania's disorderly conduct law is not intended to criminalize any behavior that is irritating or obnoxious, but only behavior that disrupts the peace and quiet of the community.
+However, Pennsylvania's disorderly conduct law isn't intended to criminalize behavior that is irritating or obnoxious, but only behavior that disrupts the public peace.
 Pennsylvania also has laws against disrupting meetings and rioting.

 For more general information on the crime of disorderly conduct, see Disorderly Conduct Laws and Penalties.